armory/documentation/_operator_reference/security.md

   - `roleProviderType`: `LDAP`
   - `url`: ldap:// or ldaps:// URL of the LDAP server
   - `managerDn`: The manager user's distinguished name (principal) to use for querying ldap groups.
   - `managerPassword`: The manager user's password to use for querying ldap groups.
+Supports encrypted value.
   - `userDnPattern`: The pattern for finding a user's DN using simple pattern matching.
 For example, if your LDAP server has the URL ldap://mysite.com/dc=spinnaker,dc=org, and you have the pattern 'uid={0},ou=members', 'me' will map to a DN uid=me,ou=members,dc=spinnaker,dc=org.
 If no match is found, will try to find the user using --user-search-filter, if set.
   - `userSearchBase`: The part of the directory tree under which user searches should be performed.
 If --user-search-base isn't supplied, the search will be performed from the root.
   - `groupSearchBase`: The part of the directory tree under which group searches should be performed.